polkadot-fellows/xcm-format/README.md

 ### Fungible assets

 - `version: Compact<u32> = 0x00`
-- `id: Vec<u8>` The fungible asset identifier, usually derived from the ticker-tape code (e.g. b"BTC", b"ETH", b"DOT").
-Empty indicates a default value should be used (defined by the evaluation context), if any.
+- `id: [u8; 3]` The fungible asset identifier, usually derived from the ticker-tape code (e.g. b"BTC", b"ETH", b"DOT").
+See *Appendix: Fungible Asset Types* for a list of known values.
 - `amount: Compact<u128>` The amount of the asset identified.

 ### Non-fungible assets

 - `version: Compact<u32> = 0x01`
-- `class: Vec<u8>` The general non-fungible asset class code.
-Empty indicates a default value should be used (defined by the evaluation context), if any.
+- `class: [u8; 3]` The general non-fungible asset class code.
+See Appendix: Non-fungible Asset Types for a list of known values.
 - `instance: AssetInstance` The general non-fungible asset instance within the NFA class.
 May be identified with with a numeric index or a datagram.
 Most `class`es will support only a single specific kind of `AssetInstance`, however for ease of formatting and to facilitate future compatibility, it is self-describing.

 #### `AssetInstance`